AaronMk44/AaronMk44/README.md

 - 👋 Hi, I’m Aaron Mkandawire
-- 👀 I’m interested in building software software systematically.
-Everything from web technologies to AI and the cloud.
+- 👀 I’m interested in building software systematically.
+Everything from web technologies to Virtual reality and the cloud.
 - 🌱 I’m currently learning JavaScript and its frameworks, and Java.
 - 💞️ I’m looking to collaborate on any project concerning the Web, VR, Andriod and Desktop programs.
 - 📫 Get in touch with me via aaronmkandawire44@outlook.com